sisl/ExpFamilyPCA.jl/paper.md

 # Summary

 Principal component analysis (PCA) [@PCA] is a widely used tool for compressing, interpreting, and denoising data, but it works best with Gaussian data.
-Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to handle data from any exponential family, making it better suited for binary, count, and probability data that are common in science and machine learning. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first in any language to support multiple distributions for EPCA, expanding its usability across various applications.
+Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to handle data from any exponential family, making it more appropriate for binary, count, and probability data common in science and machine learning. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first in any language to support multiple distributions for EPCA.

 # Statement of Need